-- not have gotten any tattoos, piercings, or acupuncture treatments from unregulated facilities in the past year
+- not have gotten any tattoos or piercings from unregulated facilities in the past 3 months

 - not have any disqualifying medical conditions

-Talk to your doctor if you have any doubts about your eligibility to give blood.
-You may also want to get tested for any conditions or infections if you’ve recently traveled, had unprotected sex, or used intravenous drugs.
+Talk with your doctor if you have any doubts about your eligibility to give blood.
+You may also want to get tested for any conditions or infections if you’ve recently:

-Finding a donation center near you is as easy as searching on the internet or on a map website for centers near you.
-Organizations like the American Red Cross and Lifestream have walk-in donation centers that you can visit almost any time.
+You can find a donation center near you by searching the internet.
+Organizations such as the American Red Cross and America’s Blood Centers have walk-in donation centers that you can visit almost any time.

-Many blood banks and donation services, such as the Red Cross and AABB, have traveling blood banks that visit schools, organizations, and other locations that are scheduled in advance.
+Many blood banks and donation services, such as the American Red Cross and Association for the Advancement of Blood & Biotherapies, have traveling blood banks that visit schools, organizations, and other locations that are scheduled in advance.

-- provide a location for the Red Cross to set up a mobile donation center
+- provide a location for the American Red Cross to set up a mobile donation center

 - raise awareness about the drive and get donors from your institution or organization